abe-neuro/L5ET-DEV/README.md

 -   MAPseq mapping of L5 ET projections

 Download and save the R object (.RDS) locally.
-Change the path in the script to this location to load the object.
+To load the object change the path in the R script to this location.

 ## Hardware Requirements